MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkSite.md

 ```

 ### -NetworkRegionID
-NetworkRegionID is the identifier for the network region which the current network site is associating to.
+NetworkRegionID is the identifier for the network region to which the current network site is associated to.

 ```yaml
 Type: String